-The definition of Speed in Physics is the distance covered by an object in unit time is called its speed”.
-In other words, the rate at which object is moving is called speed.
-Unit time may be a second, an hour, a day or a year.
+The definition of Speed in Physics is the distance covered by an object in unit time.
+In other words, the rate at which the object is moving is called speed.
+Unit time may be a second, an hour, a day, or a year.
 It tells us how fast or slow an object is moving.
 Speed is the scalar Quantity.
 SI unit of speed is m/s.
 Examples of Speed are given below in the post.

-Here S is the distance covered by the object, V is its speed and t is the time taken by it.
-Distance is a scalar; therefore ‘speed is also a scalar quantity.SI unit of speed is meter per second, other units like kilo meter per hour, miles per hour, feet per second are also used.
+Here S is the distance covered by the object, V is its speed, and t is the time taken by it.
+Distance is a scalar; therefore ‘speed is also a scalar quantity.SI unit of speed is meter per second, other units like kilometer per hour, miles per hour, feet per second are also used.

-Most objects or bodies do not move at constant speed.For example, the MRT train starts from rest at a station, moves faster until it reaches a constant (or cruising) speed and then slows down to a stop at the next station.
-It is therefore more useful to define average speed <v> rather than the actual speed v.
+Most objects or bodies do not move at a constant speed.For example, the MRT train starts from rest at a station, moves faster until it reaches a constant (or cruising) speed, and then slows down to a stop at the next station.
+It is, therefore, more useful to define average speed <v> rather than the actual speed v.

 |Moving object||Speed in ms-1||Speed in kmh-1|

-|Earth rotating aroundthe sun||30 000||108 000|
+|Earth rotating around the sun||30 000||108 000|

-The speed of sound in air at room temperature is about 330 m ⁄s or about 1200 km/h but the fastest speed is that of light in vacuum is 3 × 10¤8 m/s.
+The speed of sound in air at room temperature is about 330 m ⁄s or about 1200 km/h but the fastest speed is that of light in a vacuum is 3 × 10¤8 m/s.

-In equation S=v t v is the average speed of a body during time t.
+In the equation, S=v t v is the average speed of a body during time t.
 It is because the speed of the body may be changing during the time interval t.
 However, if the speed of a body does not vary and has the same value then the body is said to possess uniform speed.